shikanime/shikanime/articles/kubecon2023.md

 a lot of great food and beer.
 The conference was held in the RAI Amsterdam Convention Centre which was a great venue with a lot of space but still a lot crowded at times.
-The conference was held over 3 days with 1 day of co-located CNCF events including CiliumConn, Cloud Native WASM Day and a few others.
+The conference was held over 3 days with 1 day of co-located CNCF events including CiliumCon, Cloud Native WASM Day and a few others.
 The other days were filled with keynotes, sessions, lightning talks and a lot of hallway track.